Patteerrik/Athletic-Club/README.md

 * In this section the user can fill out a form to become a member.
 * The user can use the text area if they have any questions.
-* "Questions and phone area" is the only ones that is not required.
+* "Questions and phone area" is the only ones that are not required.